cabani/ForecastingParcels/README.md

 >  "Prediction of the Load of a Parcel Pick-Up Point: Data-Driven vs Model-Driven approaches", (Under Review).

 # Dataset
-The dataset presented in this github ([Data_PUP1.csv](https://github.com/cabani/ForcastingParcels/blob/main/Data_PUP1.csv)) is collected from one Pick-Up Points.
+The dataset presented in this github ([Data_PUP1.csv](https://github.com/cabani/ForcastingParcels/blob/main/Data_PUP1.csv)) is collected from one Pick-Up Point.
+Each line of the csv file contains for each parcel:
+- Id_parcel: the ID of the parcel
+- DateR: the date when the parcel is ready for expedition
+- DateE: the date when the parcel is taken over by a carrier
+- DateD: the delivery date
+- DateP: the pick up date
+- Carrier: the carrier